This webpage is a user's guide for CONDOR ``COnstrained, Non-linear, Direct,

 are confusing the

-parameter used inside the finite difference formula:
+or parameters with the parameter used inside the finite difference formula:

 Recalling from step 1 of the algorithm: ``The initial sampling points are